-Religious values permeate life at St Michael’s.
+Our Christian values permeate life at St Michael’s.
 We begin each day with Collective Worship, where the school gathers together.
 On Monday morning, our Worship takes place in the church and is led by a member of the clergy, each week we welcome parent’s from different classes to join in worshipping with us.
 On a Friday the school gathers together in the afternoon to celebrate the successes of the week and highlight those children who have been a shining example of our values in action.

 As a Church school, RE is taught following the Understanding Christianity syllabus through the Diocese of Canterbury.
 World faiths are taught according to the Kent agreed Syllabus for RE.
 Approximately two thirds of this curriculum is Christianity based, the other third is made up of other world religions.

 We want RE to be seen as valuable to the children and for them to enjoy and engage with the subject through variety of teaching strategies.
 Children develop and use a wide range of higher level skills such as enquiry, analysis, interpretation, evaluation and reflection to deepen their understanding of the impact of religion and world views as lived by believers.
 Key cross-curricular skills such as reading, writing, observation, and discussion are practised.

 The aims of Religious Education at St Michaels as stated in the Church of England Religious Education Statement of Entitlement.

-- To contribute to the development of pupils’ own spiritual/philosophical convictions, exploring and enriching their own faith and beliefs.
+- To contribute to the development of pupils’ own spiritual/philosophical convictions, exploring and enriching their own beliefs and values.